OFFICE OF RESEARCH

 The mission of the Office of Research (OR) is to support, facilitate, and promote world-class research at the University of California, Irvine.
 As its primary activity, OR works with other campus units to foster an environment for research and artistic activity that facilitates the discovery and dissemination of knowledge in many forms to all levels of society.

 OR provides central campus administrative support for UCI's research programs.
-It includes Research Administration, the Office of Technology Alliances (OTA), University Laboratory Animal Resources (ULAR), Research Development, Administrative Operations and Information Technology, and the Office of the Vice Chancellor.
-Each of these units contributes to the overall objective of facilitating campus research activities.
-More information about the Office of Research and its mission may be found at http://www.research.uci.edu.
+It includes the Office of Research Administration (ORA), the Office of Technology Alliances (OTA), University Laboratory Animal Resources (ULAR), Research Development, Administrative Operations and Information Technology, and the Office of the Vice Chancellor.
+Each of these units contributes to the overall objective of facilitating campus research activities in a variety of ways.

 Special Research Programs